threefoldfoundation/tft-stellar/specs/vesting/options.md

 The oracle code for the cosigning will be published to github so everyone can check the code and since all the data resides on-chain, everyone can validate that no rules have been violated.

+## Conclusion

+Use 1 escrow account per vesting user with normal multisig.